 Carl Perkins Grant

 Carl Perkins Grant funding supports Delgado's efforts to provide a learning environment that promotes the personal, intellectual and professional development of all members of the College community.
-In particular, Carl Perkins helps strengthen the College's career and technical education programs.
+In particular, Carl Perkins helps strengthen the College's career and technical education programs also known as CTE Programs.
 The Office of Grants Development provides oversight for the administration of the College's Carl Perkins Grant Funds.

-The Carl D. Perkins Career and Technical Education Act of 2018 (Perkins V) is a principal source of federal funding to states and discretionary grantees for the improvement of secondary and post-secondary career and technical education programs across the nation.
-The purpose of the Act is to develop more fully the academic, career, and technical skills of secondary and post-secondary students who elect to enroll in career and technical education programs.
+The Carl D. Perkins Career and Technical Education Act of 2006 (Perkins IV) was a principal source of federal funding to states and discretionary grantees for the improvement of secondary and postsecondary career and technical education programs across the nation.
+The purpose of the Act was to develop more fully the academic, career, and technical skills of secondary and postsecondary students who elect to enroll in career and technical education programs.

 Goals and Objectives